 School Nurse Program: $684,892

-Since 2005 we have partnered with the Ashland and Phoenix-Talent elementary and middle schools to fund the School Nurse Program.
-The funding is made possible by individual donations and grants from the Ashland Food Co-op, the Cow Creek Umpqua Tribe of Indians Foundation, the Reed and Carolee Walker Fund of The Oregon Community Foundation, the Sharkey Family Foundation, Shop n’ Kart, and Soroptimist International of Ashland.
+Since 2005 we have partnered with the Ashland and Phoenix-Talent School Districts to fund the School Nurse Program.
+The funding is made possible by individual donations and grants from the Ashland Food Co-op, The Cow Creek Umpqua Indian Foundation, The Reed and Carolee Walker Fund of The Oregon Community Foundation, The Sharkey Foundation, Shop’n Kart, and Soroptimist International of Ashland.

 Contributions to our Patrons Campaign and Lights for Life helped purchased telehealth technology for the Intensive Care Unit.
-Telehealth enables our hospitalists to consult with specialists at Rogue Regional Medical Center regarding our most critically ill patients, which will enable those patients to remain at Asante Ashland and avoid being transferred.
+Telehealth enables hospitalists to consult with specialists at Rogue Regional Medical Center regarding the most critically ill patients.